hikeventures/hikeventures.github.io/_posts/articles/how-to/2014-11-15-layering-clothing-for-packrafting.markdown

 ### Neoprene Dry Gloves

-Currently, I am using the <a href="http://www.packrafting-store.de/Clothing/Neopren-dry-glove::381.html" rel="nofollow" target="_blank">Neoprene dry gloves</a> but I am planning to exchange them most likely with the <a href="http://www.palmequipmenteurope.com/product/pro" rel="nofollow" target="_blank">Palm Pro Gloves</a> as me and Konstantin faced some durability issues with the Neoprene dry gloves.
+Currently, I am wearing neoprene dry gloves when it's very cold e.g. <a href="http://www.palmequipmenteurope.com/product/pro" rel="nofollow" target="_blank">Palm Pro Gloves</a>.

 ### Latex Socks and Sandals
 The <a href="http://www.packrafting-store.de/Clothing/Latex-socks::380.html" rel="nofollow" target="_blank">Latex Socks</a> work quite well for us.
 They are also sealing nicely if used together with a dry suite.
 Highly recommended.
 Use them together with the <a href="http://amzn.to/1q3n3KJ" rel="nofollow" target="_blank">Teva Sandals</a>.